 Realized gains and losses on investment transactions are determined on the basis of specific identification.
-Gross unrealized holding losses (gains) March 31, 2018 and 2017 were \$847,480 and (\$233,403), respectively.
+Gross unrealized holding gain (losses) as of March 31, 2019 and 2018 were \$2,481,408 and (\$847,480), respectively.
 Gross unrealized holding gains and losses are included in interest and other income in the consolidated statements of revenues and expenses.